 The Sky Mile Tower is not the first proposed building that would be one mile tall.
 In a 1956 presentation to Chicagoan businessmen, famous architect Frank Lloyd Wright presented the plans for a mile-high skyscraper that was dubbed The Illinois.
 One unique feature of this building was the use of atomic-powered elevators that would shoot people up to higher floors at a speed of sixty miles per hour.
 While his vision never came to realization, an eight-foot drawing is displayed at the Frank Lloyd Wright section of the MoMa, and it structurally and spiritually inspired the Burj Khalifa.

 In addition to the Sky Mile Tower, there are several skyscrapers in development comparable to the other architectural titans of the world.
 The majority of these are in Asia or the Middle East.
-For example, in 2019, Azerbaijan Tower near Baku, Azerbaijan and Kingdom Tower in Jeddah, Saudi Arabia will be completed, and will stand at 3,445 feet and 3,304 feet, respectively.
+For example, while both were originally planned to be completed in 2019, Azerbaijan Tower near Baku, Azerbaijan and Kingdom Tower in Jeddah, Saudi Arabia are still under development, and will stand at 3,445 feet and 3,304 feet, respectively.
 Both of these will tower over the Burj Khalifa, removing its reign as the tallest building in the world.

 Aspiring merely to create the tallest building in the world is always somewhat of a tragic futile effort, since the tallest building is only the tallest until another is built even higher.
 However, this should not stop developers and clients from creating these architectural marvels in the attempts that they make to provide needed spacing for businesses and residences, which is becoming increasingly important with a projected 70 percent world urban population by 2050.
 The Empire State Building didn’t fade into nothing since the many years that it lost its status as the world’s highest structure, and neither will the Burj Khalifa.
 However, it will be interesting to see in the upcoming decades whether projects like the Sky Mile Tower are actually going to be altering urban landscapes, or if they are each just another architect’s dreams.